5.2 Understanding the Legal System

 The second element of malpractice is breach of duty.
 After a plaintiff has established the first element in a malpractice suit, that the nurse owed a duty to the plaintiff, the plaintiff must then demonstrate that the nurse breached that duty by failing to comply with the duty of reasonable care.[34]

-To demonstrate that a nurse breached their duty to a patient, the plaintiff must prove the nurse departed from acceptable standards of practice.
+To demonstrate that a nurse breached their duty to a client the plaintiff must prove the nurse departed from acceptable standards of practice.
 The plaintiff must establish how a reasonably prudent nurse in the same or similar circumstances would act and then show that the defendant nurse departed from that standard of practice.
 The plaintiff must claim the nurse did something a reasonably prudent nurse would not have done (an act of commission) or failed to do something a reasonable nurse would have done (an act of omission).[35]

 Experts are needed during court hearings to explain things outside the knowledge of non-nurse jurors.
 In reaching their opinions, experts review many materials, including the state’s Nurse Practice Act and organizational policies, to determine whether the nurse adhered to them.
 To qualify as a nurse expert, the person testifying must have relevant experience, education, skill, and knowledge.
 They typically have advanced degrees, are published in nursing literature, have spoken at professional conferences, and belong to professional organizations.
 Medical malpractice trials take place primarily in state courts, so experts are deemed qualified based on state requirements.